Shopping Cart

 Uddhav Kund, Govardhan

 Uddhav Kund is the sacred place where Uddhav Ji sympathized with Dvaraka’s residents.
-This Kund is situated to the west of Kusum Sarovar Govardhan which lies on the east end of Parikrama Marg.
+This Kund is situated to the west of Kusum Sarovar Govardhan, which lies on the east end of Parikrama Marg.

 Shyam Kund & Radha Kund